 Tackling A Loss: How do cope with loss of a loved one.

-Tackling A Loss: How to cope with the loss of a loved one.
+Tackling a Loss: How to cope with the aftermath of losing a loved one.

 (Photo via Pixabay by Sasint)